Reporting Abuse to Internet Platforms

 Violent or graphic content

 It’s not okay to post violent or gory content that’s primarily intended to be shocking, sensational or disrespectful.
-If a video is particularly graphic or disturbing, it should be balanced with additional context and information.
+If a video is graphic or disturbing, it should be balanced with additional context and information.

-Much like movies and TV, graphic or disturbing content that contains a certain level of violence or gore is not suitable for minors and will be age-restricted.
+Much like with movies and TV, graphic or disturbing content that contains a certain level of violence or gore is not suitable for minors and will be age-restricted.

 YouTube largely expects the user who is uploading the video to be honest about its content.